Helping dogs with a legal problem

 - You must ensure that any unexpected visitor who comes to your door is safe on your property.
 They should be able to access your front door without being accosted by your dog.

-Be sensible – take precautions
+Be sensible – don’t take risks

-Should the unthinkable happen and you and your dog end up in trouble with the law I can provide information about the law and your legal options.
+If you and your dog end up in trouble with the law I can provide information about the law and your legal options.
 This service is free and provides basic information only.
 I can sign post you to experts in the field if you require further help.

 “Every dog is a lion at home” – Italian proverb